deionjtulcidas/ServerlessContactForm/README.md

-## AWS Serverless Contact Form Project
+AWS Serverless Contact Form
 Overview

-This project is a serverless contact form application built on AWS.
-It allows users to submit their name, email, and message through a web form, storing submissions in DynamoDB and making the data available for analysis via QuickSight.
-The project leverages serverless architecture for scalability, security, and low maintenance.
+This project is a fully serverless contact form application built on AWS.
+It allows users to submit their name, email, and message through a responsive web form, with all submissions processed and stored using AWS managed services.
+The architecture is designed for scalability, low operational overhead, and real-time monitoring.

-## Features
+Features

-Responsive contact form built with HTML and CSS.
+Responsive frontend built with HTML, CSS, and JavaScript.

-Serverless backend using AWS Lambda and API Gateway.
+Serverless backend powered by API Gateway and AWS Lambda.

-Form submissions are:
+Form submissions are automatically:

-Stored in DynamoDB.
+Stored in DynamoDB for persistence.

-Published to Amazon SNS for alerts.
+Saved as JSON objects in S3 for long-term storage and analytics.

-Saved as JSON files in S3 for integration with QuickSight dashboards.
+Published to Amazon SNS for real-time alerts.

-CloudWatch metrics track form submission counts.
+Counted with CloudWatch custom metrics for monitoring.

-Fully automated DynamoDB → S3 → QuickSight workflow for analytics.
+GitHub Actions CI/CD pipeline deploys static assets to S3.

-Clean, modern UI with subtle animations.
+Modern UI with a clean design and subtle animations.

-## Architecture
+Architecture

-Frontend: Static HTML/CSS form.
+Frontend: Static HTML/CSS/JS contact form hosted in S3.

-Backend: Lambda function triggered via API Gateway.
+Backend: Lambda function triggered by API Gateway endpoint.

-Data Storage: DynamoDB table for structured form data.
+Storage: DynamoDB (structured data) + S3 (analytics data).

-Analytics: S3 bucket receives JSON files from DynamoDB streams; QuickSight visualizes the data.
+Notifications: SNS topic sends alerts on each submission.

-Notifications: SNS topic sends alerts for each new submission.
+Monitoring: CloudWatch tracks logs, metrics, and errors.

-Monitoring: CloudWatch logs and metrics track usage and errors.
+(Future enhancement) Integration with Athena + QuickSight for dashboarding.

-## Technologies Used
+Technologies Used

 AWS Lambda

 Amazon API Gateway